cargo-public-api/cargo-public-api/docs/CI-EXAMPLES.md

 ### With a Public API Set in Stone

-If the API is set in stone, you can use the `--deny=all` flag together with `--diff-git-checkouts` to deny all kinds of changes (additions, changes, removals) to your public API.
+If the API is set in stone, you can use the `--deny=all` flag together with `diff ...` to deny all kinds of changes (additions, changes, removals) to your public API.
 A GitHub Actions job to do this for PRs would look something like this:

 ```yaml
 jobs: